 The procedures are different depending on the situation:

 - If your family members live in Brazil.

 If you have family members who live in Brazil, they can apply for family reunification and receive refugee status in Brazil through a simplified procedure.
-The refugee may apply to CONARE the Family Reunion to his or her spouse, ascendants and descendants.
-For other members of the family group, the family reunion may be requested whenever its economic dependence with the refugee is confirmed (according to Art.
+The refugee may apply for family reunion to CONARE to his or her spouse, ascendants and descendants.
+For other members of the family group, the family reunion may be requested whenever there is confirmed economic dependence with the refugee and the family member applying (according to Art.
 2 of Law 9,474 and Art.
 1 of Resolution 16 of CONARE).
-To apply for the family reunion, the refugee must attend a Federal Police unit, taking the completed Family Reunion Visa application form (available at the bottom of this page).
+To apply for family reunion, the refugee must attend a Federal Police unit, taking the completed Family Reunion Visa application form (available at the bottom of this page).